EducloudAI/AI-Integration-Framework/docs/universal-questions/README.md

 - Value and Impact

 Each category strengthens a different dimension of thinking and decision making.
-Together, they form the universal thinking structure used across all layers, roles and maturity levels.
+Together, they form the universal thinking structure used across all layers, components, roles and maturity levels.

 ➡️ [Explore the five categories and the full set of 25 Universal Questions](five-categories.md)